January 14, 2017 to January 16, 2017

 He's currently the President-Elect of the American Society of Cytopathology, and his term as President of the ASC will begin this November.

-Dr. Faquin is the Director of Head and Neck Pathology at the Massachusetts General Hospital and the Massachusetts Eye and Ear Infirmary in Boston, MA.
+Dr. Faquin is the Director of Head and Neck Pathology at the Massachusetts Eye and Ear Infirmary and a subspecialty pathologist at the Massachusetts General Hospital in Boston, MA.
 He is a Professor of Pathology at Harvard Medical School, and is recognized for his dedication to teaching and contributions to the field of head and neck pathology and cytology.
 He has authored over 250 peer-reviewed publications, and has co-authored books on head and neck cytohistology, salivary gland cytopathology, and thyroid cytopathology.
 Dr. Faquin is currently the co-chair of the College of American Pathologists Evidence-Based Guidelines Committee developing national guidelines for the testing of head and neck squamous cell carcinomas for high-risk HPV.
 He is also co-chair of the Milan System for Reporting Salivary Gland Cytopathology sponsored by the ASC and IAC.
+Dr. Faquin has been selected as successor to Dr. Celeste N. Powers as Editor-in-Chief of Cancer Cytopathology.

 Sara E. Monaco, M.D.